What is CalWORKs?

-CalWORKs funds assist single parents who are receiving Temporary Assistance for Needy Families (TANF), and those in transition off welfare, to achieve long-term self-sufficiency through coordinated student services.
-The on campus program offering these services is CalWORKs Career Ladder Programs and Services.
+CalWORKs funds assist single or two-parent families who are receiving Temporary Assistance for Needy Families (TANF), and those in transition off welfare, to achieve long-term self-sufficiency through coordinated student services.
+The on campus program offering these services is the CalWORKs Program.

-CalWORKs Career Ladder Programs and Services supports eligible students to obtain their educational degrees and certificates while gaining work experience leading to sustainable employment.
+CalWORKs provides support to eligible students to obtain their educational degrees and certificates while gaining work experience leading to sustainable employment.

-The CalWORKs Career Ladder Programs and Services staff are dedicated to providing quality career training and degree programs.
+The CalWORKs Program staff are dedicated to providing quality career training and degree programs.
 A wide array of services are offered to help you achieve your goals.

 - Career/Academic and Individual Advisement & Counseling